ethanlee928/spark-vllm-docker/README.md

 For periodic maintenance, I recommend using a filter: `docker builder prune --filter until=72h`

+### 2025-12-21

+Pre-built wheels now support release versions.
+Use with `--use-wheels release`.
+Using nightly wheels or building from source is recommended for better performance.

 ### 2025-12-20

 - Limited ccache to 50G when building from source to reduce build cache size.